Curriculum

 Recommended delivery numbers: 30 non-continuity patients, 10 continuity patients

-We deliver at St. Mark’s Hospital and work closely with the OB hospitalist during the month
+We deliver at St. Mark’s Hospital and work closely with the OB faculty and hospitalists during the month

 Time is split between OB clinic with a family medicine-trained obstetrician, L&D deck, and our continuity clinic